 Getting Started:

-Unlocking: Swipe right on the screen to unlock your iPad.
+Unlocking: Swipe on the screen to unlock your iPad.
 If you have set up a passcode or Touch ID, follow the on-screen instructions to unlock.

 Navigating Your iPad: